titocampis/b-tool-dcompose/README.md

 python3 ....
 ```

-The venv is stored in the repository, ff you are not going to use the venv anymore, do:
+The venv is stored in the repository, if you are not going to use the venv anymore, do:

 ```bash
 rm -rf b-tool-venv